KS3 Outcomes

 These targets are also monitored over time as children develop at different rates and we want to ensure our aspirations are always high for every child; for example, Summer-both students tend to perform less well in their Year 6 SATs but close the gaps by the time they reach GCSE.

-Historically, all of these groups of students make strong progress in their time with us between Years 7-11 with strong respective progress scores for each entry ability cohort:
+Historically, all bands of ability make strong progress in their time with us between Years 7-11 and this is reflected in the Year 11 progress scores over time.

-For more information about Key Stage Three Outcomes, please contact Richard Barnett-Richards, Assistant Headteacher, via office@friaryschool.co.uk.
+For more information about Key Stage Three, please contact Richard Barnett-Richards, Deputy Headteacher, via office@friaryschool.co.uk.